How Long Does Alcohol Withdrawal Last?

 - Those suffering from long-term substance abuse

-These stages occur over various intervals, which vary from person to person based on drinking behavior and concurrent mental health or physical issues.
+The stages above occur over various intervals.
+They vary from person to person depending on drinking behavior and concurrent mental health or physical issues.

 Below is a general timeline for when alcohol withdrawal symptoms tend to occur on average: